 In 2009, one of 20 infra-red cameras dotted across the area caught a species once thought nearly extinct in the region, a tammar wallaby.

-This was a heartening find, and we are working to significantly enhance the prospects for the recovery of tammar wallabies in the area.
+This was a heartening find, and we're working to significantly enhance the prospects for the recovery of tammar wallabies in the area.

-To this end, with our supporters' help we're controlling feral animals and have restored just over 400 hectares of cleared land in the north of the reserve.
+To this end, with our supporters' help we're controlling feral animals and have restored just over 400 hectares of cleared land on Monjebup North.

 Something lost, something found